anthonycosgrave/js13k2023/README.md

 I used some art from the free Kenney 1-bit Pack https://kenney.nl/assets/1-bit-pack.

+I wrote a little bit about it on my blog: https://imtoospexy.com/blog/js13k2023-13th-century/

 You can play it here: https://js13kgames.com/entries/the-horde-the-horde-the-horde

 # Gameplay and Controls